 If you are feeling alarmed, distressed and harassed by texts, that you are being bombarded with via public electronic communication, the sender is likely to be committing a criminal offence.
 Many people do not know that a constant bombardment of text messages from someone, when you have asked them to stop, is harassment and harassment is a criminal offence and civil wrongdoing.

-In the context of emails and texts, a course of conduct in harassment must involve at least two emails or two texts being sent to you, as well as the harasser sending the same email to two people.
+In the context of emails and texts messages, a course of conduct in harassment must involve at least two emails or two texts being sent to you, as well as the harasser sending the same email to two people.
 It doesn't need to be the same message on both occasions but they need to be related and not two isolated incidents.
-So, sending somebody a threatening email and later sending them a threatening text message and it is causing you anxiety would satisfy the requirements of harassment.
+So, for example, if someone sends you a threatening email and later also a threatening text message, which are causing you anxiety, the sender is potentially committing a criminal offence of harassment.

-Cohen Davis unfortunately have seen the emails and texts as only the beginning or part of a campaign of harassment but you will get immediate relief by just talking to someone who knows the law and understands your frustration when the emails and texts will just not stop, despite any requests or any amount of ignoring.
+Often, texts messages are only the beginning or part of a campaign of harassment.
+It is likely therefore, that you will get immediate relief by just talking to someone who knows the law and understands your frustration when the texts will just not stop, despite any requests or any amount of ignoring.

 If you are harassed by text, do not engage with your harassers. do not text back but instead, ensure you keep good records of the texts.
 Often people who are harassed by text are also harassed by anonymous phone calls.
 You can read more about how to track down your internet troll.
 Keep records of the telephone calls and upload to your computer, regularly, the harassing voice and text messages to make sure they are being preserved.
 Read the article How to Handle Online Harassers for more information.